bright-dev/bright/doc/source/Enrichment.rst

     The :math:`M^*_0` represents a first guess at what the :attr:`Mstar` is.
     The value of :attr:`Mstar_0` on initialization should be in the ballpark of the optimized result of :attr:`Mstar`.
-However, :math:`M^*_0` must always have a value between the wieghts of the :attr:`j` and :attr:`k` key components.
+However, :math:`M^*_0` must always have a value between the weights of the :attr:`j` and :attr:`k` key components.

 .. attribute:: Enrichment.Mstar